Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/use-mobile-device-input-editor-unity-remote.md

 If you would like to try out the Unity Remote app, you can [install](Installation.md#installing-samples) the "Unity Remote" sample that is provided with the Input System package.

+> [!NOTE]
->__Note__: Joysticks/gamepads are not yet supported over the Unity Remote.
+> Joysticks/gamepads are not yet supported over the Unity Remote.
 No joystick/gamepad input from the mobile device will come through in the editor.

+> [!NOTE]
->__Note__: This requires Unity 2021.2.18 or later.
+> This requires Unity 2021.2.18 or later.

 When in play mode in the Editor and connected to the Unity Remote app, you will see a number of Devices have been added with the [`InputDevice.remote`](xref:UnityEngine.InputSystem.InputDevice) flag set to true: